 Preparing your Equestrian Property for a Hurricane

-If you’re like most Ocala horse owners when a big storm heads our way, your animals are the first thing on your mind.
+If you’re like most Central Florida horse owners when a big storm heads our way, your animals are the first thing on your mind.
 Rest easy knowing that there’s plenty you can do long before a major storm hits to keep your horses out of harm’s way.

-• If you are not evacuating, fill all troughs prior to the storm’s approach, and consider investing in 85-gallon tanks to transport water to pastures in the event of a power outage.
-Be sure to have a week’s supply of hay and feed on hand in case stores are closed.
+• Supplies: If you are not evacuating, fill all troughs prior to the storm’s approach, and consider investing in 85-gallon tanks to transport water to pastures in the event of a power outage.
+Be sure to have a week’s supply of hay and feed on hand in case stores are closed. have an equine first aid kit ready at all times (include bandages, vetrap, wound salves, etc.).
+Keep hay and feed off ground level if possible, to prevent them being ruined in flooding.

 Hurricane Aftermath & Recovery

-In 2017, Hurricane Irma was a stark reminder to all Floridians that we must always be prepared for the worst during hurricane season.
-Those of us in Marion County who have horses and livestock to care for were particularly impacted.
-Resources were stretched thin, and our animals needed feed, water, and shelter.
-Enter the Florida State Agricultural Response Team.
-SART is a multi-agency group dedicated to helping the agricultural community during natural disasters.
+For those who live in Marion County with horses and livestock, the Florida State Agricultural Response Team is a multi-agency group dedicated to helping the agricultural community during natural disasters.
 To find emergency resources for your agricultural needs, contact Florida SART.
 And while you can only do so much to safeguard your home and property against storm damage, there’s plenty you can do to keep yourself safe in the aftermath of a major hurricane.
 In fact, it’s only after the storm passes that safety becomes a dire issue: the majority of hurricane injuries and deaths do not occur during the storm but during the days and weeks after the storm is over.
 Here’s what you can do to ensure your health and safety while dealing with the aftermath of a hurricane.

 Floodwaters: In a state where most of the population lives on the coast, or in low-lying areas near rivers, storm surge one of the biggest concerns during and after a major hurricane.
 Floodwaters not only threaten your property, but they can also negatively impact your health.
 The waters of a flood carry not only debris but bacteria, sewage, waste, and venomous insects.
 In the aftermath of Hurricane Harvey in 2017 floating venomous fire ants linked together in colonies searched for dry land – read the full story by NBC News.
 Coming in contact with floodwaters of any depth can cause contamination, infection, and illness.
 If your home begins to flood, get to dry ground as soon as possible, even if the waters are not very strong or very high.
 If you have evacuated and return to a flooded home, avoid contact with floodwaters and do not enter your home until the water has receded.
 Do not stay in a severely water-damaged home if at all possible, as water damaged homes promote mold growth and can negatively impact respiratory health.